B-Benja/Bens_Zotero/docs/syncing.md

 The basic account is free and offers 300 Mb of storage space.
 There are cheap premium accounts available (https://www.zotero.org/settings/storage) if you prefer to host everything on their servers.
 If you follow my instructions and don’t upload the documents directly, 300 Mb are more than sufficient.

+{:start="3"}
-3. After connecting your account, deactivate the synchronization of attachments.
+3. After linking your account deactivate the synchronization of attachments.

 4. Change to the Advanced Tab, and in the Advanced Tab to *Files and Folders*
 `Edit - Preferences - Advanced Tab - Files and Folders`